idealparable/BibleQ/BibleIsAntiSlavery.md

 Skeptics may be conflating in their mind modern race-based slavery and seeing all identity issues as the same, but in ancient times, slavery wasn't inherently about race anyways, and their own arguments here depend on conceding that, although to be fair, the later Egyptian treatment of Israel was very much an us vs. them thing.

+### Demanding More Demands Besides the Ten Commands

 What about the OTHER things God demanded?

-Let's start with the 10Cs.
+Let's just focus on the 10Cs, since otherwise there's so much else in the Mosaic Law this article would never end.

 1: God just led them OUT from slavery.
 He says:

-/Exo 20:2 -
-“I am Yahweh your God, who brought you out of the land of Egypt, out of the house of [fn]slavery.
-3 - “You shall have no other gods [fn]before Me./
+<blockquote><span class="bbq">/Exo 20:2 - “I am Yahweh your God, who brought you out of the land of Egypt, out of the house of [fn]slavery.
+3 - “You shall have no other gods [fn]before Me./</span></blockquote>

 We haven't even gotten past the VERY FIRST THOU SHALT NOT (KJV bomb there), and we ALREADY see a suggestion that slavery is bad!